robogeisha/dsp-fun/README.md

 comb filter reverb

-his C code implements a simple reverb effect on an input audio file.
+This C code implements a simple reverb effect on an input audio file.

 First, the code defines a struct called CombFilter which contains information about each individual filter used to create the reverb effect.
 Each CombFilter struct contains a buffer for storing delayed audio samples, as well as several parameters that control the behavior of the filter, such as feedback and lowpassFeedback.